opengovsg/starter-kit/docs/folder-structure.md

 ### `src/env.mjs`

-Used for server-only environment variable validation and type definitions - see [Environment Variables](usage/env-variables.md).
+Used for environment variable validation and type definitions - see [Environment Variables](usage/env-variables.md).
-### `src/browserEnv.mjs`

-The `browserEnv.mjs` file is used to expose environment variables to the client.
-See [Environment Variables](usage/env-variables.md) for more information.

 ### `.env`